• Artist Residencies

 • News

-The workshop for contemporary composition and music is a space where musical innovation and artistic collaboration come to life.
-This unique collaborative workshop is designed to please passionate composers and performers alike.
-Participants will have the privilege of collaborating with renowned mentors, including Jeffrey Stonehouse, Pamela Reimer, Jimmie LeBlanc, and other accomplished musicians from the Paramirabo Ensemble.
+The Composition and Contemporary Music Workshop fosters musical innovation and artistic collaboration.
+This unique program is designed for passionate performers and composers eager to explore new creative horizons.
+Participants will have the privilege of working with distinguished mentors, including Jeffrey Stonehouse, Pamela Reimer, Jimmie LeBlanc, Zosha Di Castri, and the acclaimed musicians of the Paramirabo Ensemble.

 For Composers